-(1) Total of wholly-owned subsidiaries and proportionately consolidated 50% interest of Joint Ventures' results.
+(1) Total of wholly-owned subsidiaries and proportionately consolidated 50% interest of Joint Venture results.

-- Revenues: Price increases were implemented during the first quarter of fiscal 2006 in the majority of our markets resulting in a record first quarter average sales price for the Company.
-Additionally, quarter sales volumes are at record levels due to high levels of construction activity and favorable weather conditions in our markets.
-The tight supply of cement in these markets has resulted in near sold out conditions at all of our plants for the first quarter of fiscal 2006. - Operating We continue to utilize purchased cement to supplement our production capacities in certain markets that we serve.
-Purchased cement volume was 164,000 tons versus 92,000 tons in the prior year fiscal quarter.
-Purchased cement contributed to approximately \$4.86 per ton of the increase in production costs on a quarter-over-quarter basis.
-Quarterly maintenance and repair costs increased \$2.12 per ton versus prior year primarily due to costs associated with an unscheduled outage at one of our cement plants. - Outlook: U.S. cement consumption remains strong as a result of strong housing activity, a recovering commercial construction market and federal and state infrastructure projects.
+Revenues: Price increases were implemented during the first quarter of fiscal 2006 in the majority of our markets resulting in a record first and

+Operating Margins: We continue to utilize lower margin purchased cement to supplement our production capacities in certain markets that we serve.

+Purchased cement tons were 262,000 tons versus 133,000 tons in the prior fiscal year, and year-to-date purchases were 426,000 tons versus 224,000 tons in the prior year.
+For the quarter and year-to-date, cost of sales per ton was adversely affected by a 17% and 18% increase in the cost of purchased cement along with the impact of a larger percentage of purchased cement sales to total sales.
+Also, quarterly fuel and power costs per ton of production have increased 18% over the prior year period while year-to-date costs have increased 6% over the comparable year-to-date period.

+Outlook: U.S. cement consumption remains strong as a result of strong federal and state infrastructure projects, strong housing activity and a recovering commercial construction market.
 In the near term, we expect U.S. cement pricing to remain stable or increase due to strong domestic consumption, increasing world consumption and high international freight costs for imported cement.
-Total U.S. shipments for the first four months of calendar 2005, were 5% above the same period in calendar 2004.
-The Company has sold 100% of its production for the last 19 years and according to the PCA it is estimated that current industry-wide domestic production capacity is 25% short of domestic consumption.
+The passage of the \$286.4 billion, six year federal highway transportation bill "SAFETEA-LA" in July of 2005 represents a 30% increase over the previous TEA 21 bill and is anticipated to further strengthen the long-term demand for cement in the U.S. The Company has sold 100% of its production for the last 19 years and according to the PCA it is estimated that current industry-wide domestic production capacity is 25% short of domestic consumption.